santiagososa/order-tracker/README.md

 There is an auxiliar script called *indexWordEstimator.js*, which creates a histogram of emails downloaded.
 This is usefull to estimate the costs of invoking GPT API (which can be very expensive, to the point it could kill the project feasibility unless ultra optimized), as well as provide a high level idea of size of emails (considering that GPT does not accept more than 2,000 tokens per API request).

-Finally, there is a script called *indexExtractRelevantInfo.js*, which invokes GPT foreach file (i.e: email downloaded) and creates a new file with GPT answer.
+Finally, there is a script called *indexExtractRelevantInfo.js*, which invokes GPT foreach file (i.e: email downloaded) and creates a new file with GPT's answer.
 You can play with different Prompts, by simply writing functions that generate the prompts and call it as a callback (if you don't know what Prompts are, read OpenAI documentation, as everything is achieved through Prompts).
 Also, lot's of improvements need to be done on this script (i.e: building a class, etc) but the most urgent one needed is a better handling system to manage http error 429 (i.e: to many requests), as what we have right now won't work for large number of requests.
 An easier fix is to just wait a couple of minutes, and call the script again.